 Not many viewers want to stick around for an hour to listen to you talk.

-In fact, recent studies show that 41% of attendees prefer webinars of 30 minutes, and 44% of attendees prefer those up to 45 minutes long.
+In fact, recent studies show that 41% of attendees prefer webinars of 30 minutes, and 44% prefer webinars up to 45 minutes long.

-More than 80% of attendees look for webinars under 45 minutes, which clearly suggests that most webinar participants prefer shorter, valued-added sessions.
+Additionally, more than 80% of viewers look for webinars under 45 minutes, which clearly suggests that most webinar participants prefer shorter, valued-added sessions.

 It points towards another strategic consideration: having the right content to sell.